CausticKirbyZ/SprayCannon/README.md

 # Why
-I got sick and tired of having to spray a password every 30-60 min for my userlist.
-I also would add to a userlist as an engagement went.
+I got sick and tired of having to manually spray a password every 30-60 min for my userlist and managing a larget list with what passwords for what was the worst.
+Also adding to a userlist as an engagement went.
 While i added users they would not have all the old password guesses that the old users did.
 So i created....

 <br>
 <img src="./mdassets/spraycannon_art.png">